MohdRas/docker-basics/README.md

   - stop the RUNNING container.
 This CONTAINER_ID is taken from the docker ps command.
 - docker logs CONTAINER_ID
   - print the logs of a container.
+- docker logs CONTAINER_ID | tail
+  - print the LAST PART of the logs
+- docker logs CONTAINER_ID -f
+  - STREAM the logs
 - docker logs CONTAINER_NAME
   - print the logs of a container.
 CONTAINER_NAME is taken from docker ps command.
 - docker ps -a